openebs/mayastor-docs/reference/kubectl-plugin.md

     uncordon    'Uncordon' resources
 ```

-The plugin can be used to get the following resource information:
+You can use the following plugins:

-- **Volumes**
+### Get Mayastor Volumes

 {% tabs %}
 {% tab title="Command" %}